 Walking between alleys, capture some moments, street arts, and lights from sunrise, that’s just one good refreshing morning.
 We did this while walking to have breakfast at Sin Yoon Loong Coffee Shop.
 One of the famous local coffee shop in Ipoh, considered to be the first one to produce white coffee in Ipoh.

-Of Many things we want to have from Ipoh, their white coffee is on our top list.
-You might be familiar of Ipoh’s White Coffee.
+Many things we want to have from Ipoh, their white coffee is on our top list.
+You might be familiar with Ipoh’s White Coffee.
 How was it?
 It was very good, just as people said.
 You should try.

 The place already pretty packed with people when we arrived, it seems everybody here enjoying their breakfast very much.
 This is very interesting as a culture.
 A coffee shop like this called ‘Kopitiam’ in Southeast Asia especially Malaysia, Singapore, Indonesia.